Mega-Lo-Mania: Reception

 Mega-Lo-Mania is considered to be the first real time strategy game to also incorporate a technology tree and was met with universal acclaim on its original release.
-Amiga Power was impressed by the game, describing it as "another game to add to that list of all-time greats."
+Amiga Power was impressed by the game, and considered it to be one of the best games for Amiga.
 Mega placed the game at #34 in their Top Mega Drive Games of All Time.

 Conversions to other platforms sometimes received less praise.
 Computer Gaming World cited many bugs and flaws, and stated that even if they were fixed "not enough attention has been paid to gameplay".
 A 1994 survey of strategic space games set in the year 2000 and later gave the game two-plus stars out of five, stating that the Populous "clone ... offers a short diversion into strategic whimsy before degenerating into an also-ran".
 MegaTech magazine said that it was "very easy to get into (but) there are only nine levels".
-In 2017, Gamesradar ranked the game 46th on its "Best Sega Genesis/Mega Drive games of all time."
+In 2017, Gamesradar ranked the game 46th on its "Best Sega Genesis/Mega Drive games of all time".

-A sequel was being planned and had started development, but it was never released.
+A sequel was being planned and had started development, but was never released.